agencyenterprise/alpha-ai-avatar-sdk-js/docs/plugins/README.md

 3. **Example**

-   For a complete example, refer to our [Using LLM example](/examples/llm).
+   For a complete example, refer to our [Using Conversation example](/examples/conversation).